How to Meal Prep for Beginners

 Smoothies are great and easy to meal prep for.

-You can do any smoothie recipe, but a popular way on how to meal prep smoothies is:
+You can do any smoothie recipe, but a popular way how to meal prep smoothies is:

-1. Slice some apples, oranges, bananas into quarters.
+- Slice some apples, oranges, and bananas into quarters.

-1. Select a few pieces of each fruit and place in the blender.
+- Select a few pieces of each fruit and place them in the blender.

-1. You can change the taste by changing the ratios of different fruit about.
+- You can change the taste by changing the ratios of different fruits.

 Here are some meal prep smoothie tips:

-If you use a half of a banana for breakfast, such as sliced up in porridge, place the other half in cling wrap and place in the freezer.
-After a while you have a collection of fruit pieces prepared, ready for smoothies.
+If you use half of a banana for breakfast, such as sliced up in porridge, place the other half in cling wrap and place in the freezer.
+After a while, you have a collection of fruit pieces prepared, ready for smoothies.

 You can freeze salad mix and spinach.
 This is great for tearing off a portion of frozen greens and using it for a healthy base.

-You can use a base of store brought orange juice or pineapple juice as a base.
+You can use a base of store-bought orange juice or pineapple juice as a base.
 Try to purchase more natural ones with the pulp.
 Not the O.J. ones loaded with added sugar.

-For losing weight or healthier eating, remember that fruit smoothies can have a lot of calories, especially if you use a base of store brought orange juice.
+For losing weight or healthier eating, remember that fruit smoothies can have a lot of calories, especially if you use a base of store-bought orange juice.
 Try to mix some greens in there.
 Just use about a third or less of fruit for flavor and the rest with vegetables.

 Pineapple, banana, apple, Kiwi fruit, strawberries, grapes, pears, watermelon and mango go well.